-5 Strategies for Faster Permit Approvals
+5 Strategies for Fast Permit Approvals

 Building Permit Approved

-And, while things have gotten better, limited staff combined with a backlog of applications means permit approval timeframes are not back to pre-pandemic levels yet.
+And, while things have gotten better, limited staff combined with a backlog of applications means fast permit approval timeframes are not back to pre-pandemic levels yet.

-In an industry where delays are costly, everyone involved in a construction project feels the stress and frustration.
+In an industry where delays are costly, everyone involved in a construction project feels stress and frustration.
 This is especially true for new, smaller retailers where prolonged delays may mean going out of business before the doors even open.

 As a commercial permit expeditor with 20-plus years of experience permitting all types of projects, Permit Place has witnessed the ebbs and flows created by different economic climates.
-Few things compare to what we’ve seen the past few years.
+Few things compare to what we’ve seen in the past few years.

 1. Set Expectations Early with Key Stakeholders

 The reality is unless permitting offices staff up quickly – highly unlikely considering the broader hiring challenges – permitting delays aren’t going anywhere.
 For this reason, set expectations with your key stakeholders early.
-While they’ll still want to see progress, they may be more understanding if they’re prepared up front.
+While they’ll still want to see progress, they may be more understanding if they’re prepared upfront.

 To define this timeframe, consider investing in a due diligence report.
-In addition to all the rules and regulations you’ll face as part of the permit approval process, the report will lay out an estimated timeline for approval.
+In addition to all the rules and regulations you’ll face as part of the fast permit approval process, the report will lay out an estimated timeline for approval.

 2. Build Complete Applications